Rishabh-Narayanan/http-from-scratch/README.md

 - [x] Serve 404 pages on missing resources
 - [x] Basic validation for malformed requests

-## Programming Languages

-The goal of this repository is to create a basic implementation in various different programming languages.
-Currently, implemented languages include:

-- [x] Python (tested on Python 3.10+)

 ## Running

 To run the code, you can execute the main script in each folder.
-For example, for python, you can execute `python main.py` from within the `python/` folder.

-Moreover, each implementation will take in command line flags for configuration.
-For example, with python, you can execute `python main.py --host=127.0.0.1 --port=8080` to start the server.
-This is the default configuration.
+For example, you can execute `python main.py` to start the server.
+The code was tested on Python 3.10+.
+Moreover, the implementation allows passing command line flags for configuration.
+For example, `python main.py --host=127.0.0.1 --port=8080`.
+This is also the default configuration.